RmanKarimi/TeacherTask/README.md

 ## Docker Setup

 This project is set up to run using [Docker Compose](https://docs.docker.com/compose/) by default.
 It is the recommended way.
-You can also use existing Docker Compose files as basis for custom deployment, e.g. [Docker Swarm](https://docs.docker.com/engine/swarm/), [kubernetes](https://kubernetes.io/), etc.
+You can also use existing Docker Compose files as basis for custom deployment

 1. Install Docker:
    - Linux - [get.docker.com](https://get.docker.com/)